 Some applications use ultra-high-resolution content such as education, simulation, and digital signage.
 If your application requires this sort of capability then look for a processor or rendering engine that offers 3D-accelerated graphics hardware and places a strong emphasis on graphical performance.

 As you plan your project you should identify any “environmental stressors” that might affect your video wall or it’s performance.
 Extreme temperatures, humidity, and vibration can quickly damage a display system that is not designed to withstand these pressures.
-If you’re planning to use your wall in a rugged environment, be sure to select robust and mobile-friendly components.
+If you’re planning to use your wall in a rugged environment, be sure to select robust and easily portable components.
 Some display types and processors are specifically designed for use in harsh environments.

 If you plan to deploy your system in a highly secure or downrange location, access to your site might prove tricky for your provider.
-In these cases, your own personnel or pre-cleared contractors will install and maintain the system.
+In this cases, your own personnel or pre-cleared contractors will install and maintain the system.
 Look for a provider that offers in-depth, hands-on training.
 This will prepare your personnel to support the system in the field.